-When you compile libraryX you generate a compilation result (bytecode, assembler, or maybe just a distillation of the
+When you compile libraryX you generate a compilation result (bytecode, assembler, or maybe just a distillation of the source).

-library is then "just" the compilation on the fly of what is needed.
+Radical idea: don't store compilation results in the library.
+Only store sources.
+That is, the collection of sources *is* the library.
+Using a library is then "just" the compilation on the fly of what is needed.

 Then the whole "out of date" issue just goes away.
 The whole external macro representation issue goes away too.

 Question: can this done efficiently enough to make the libraries useable in practice?